mjenior/tldr/README.md

 *   `--api_key <key>`: API key for OpenAI.
 (Default: None)
 *   `--injection_screen <True|False>`: Enable prompt injection testing.
 (Default: `True`)

-### Summary Evaluation (Python API)
+### BETA - Summary Evaluation (Python API)

 You can evaluate the quality of generated summaries using the Python API for easier iterative testing.
+This feature is still under construction, and the API may change in the future.

 #### Python API